The information on this page may be helpful when you are viewing Assisted Living Facility Profiles.

-- Initial: Inspection conducted prior to issuing a facility's first license/certification.
+- Initial: Inspection conducted prior to issuing a facility's first license or certification.

 - Abbreviated: At DQA's discretion, the abbreviated survey process is used for facilities with a compliance history that meets the following three criteria:

-- No substantiated complaints, resulting in deficiencies, within the last three years; and
+- No substantiated complaints resulting in deficiencies within the last three years.

-- Facility has been licensed/certified for at least three years.
+- Facility has been licensed or certified for at least three years.

 - Standard: A standard survey process is used in facilities that do not meet the criteria for an abbreviated or initial survey.

 - Other: Complaint, self-report, or verification visit.

 - Purpose: The reason an inspection occurred.
 Following are the possible reasons: a two-year survey, complaint investigation, self-report investigation, a verification visit, or a combination of any of the above.

 - Results: Action taken by DQA in response to the inspection.
 Following are the possible results: